Fein (company): Products

-C. & E. Fein GmbH is a vendor of high-quality power tools.
+C. & E. Fein GmbH is a vendor of diverse power tools and accessories.
+Their 2024 catalog includes drills, oscillating multi-tools, sanders, polishers, grinders, saws, and shop vacuums.
 Among their wide range of products are the ASCD 18-1000 W34 SELECT cordless impact wrench/driver, as well as a selection of FEIN cordless grinders.
-These tools are well-known for their performance and durability.
+These tools are known for their performance and durability.